libretro/docs/docs/guides/install-libnx.md

 ### Running RetroArch using title takeover

 The preferred way of running RetroArch is to use Atmosphère's title takeover feature.
-This allows you to (temporarly) replace a game with the homebrew loader, which will then be used to load RetroArch.
+This allows you to (temporarily) replace a game with the homebrew loader, which will then be used to load RetroArch.
 Make sure to use the latest version of Atmosphère before continuing.

 **Note:** You need at least one title on the console (whether it's a digitally puchased game or a demo or a cartridge game or even an homebrew NSP).
 If you can pick an up to date game that's better as you won't be nagged everytime you run it.